patsprice/https-github.com-bretfisher-container.training/slides/swarm/metrics.md

 (New in Docker Engine 17.06)

-- We are creating a custom image *just to inject a configuration*
+- Previously, we often created a custom image *just to inject a configuration file*

 - Instead, we could use the base Prometheus image + a `config`